ferrine/ferrine.github.io/content/gsoc/accepted_to_gsoc.md

 and [PyMC3](https://github.com/pymc-devs/pymc3)).
 The main idea behind my proposal is to make VI closer to the final user, data scientist, that constructs models and solves business problems.
 That's why I've started [Gelato](https://github.com/ferrine/gelato) project.
-It is in not in a release stage yet, but I have a strong willing to change it.
+It is in not in a release stage yet, but I have a strong desire to change it.

 To conclude I'm going to have best summer ever!